Category: Her Space

 Instead of chasing, you need to shift your focus inward.

-• A boss who micromanaged your every move
+• An employer who micromanaged your work

 • A client who was impossible to please